 On MRI, morphology and distribution of the lesions differ from those in MS.

-Visual evoked potentials can help differentiate neuromyelitis optica from other optic neuropathies.
+Visual evoked potentials Measurement of Evoked Responses Visual, auditory, or tactile stimuli are used to activate corresponding areas of the cerebral cortex, resulting in focal cortical electrical activity.
+Ordinarily, these small potentials are... read more can help differentiate neuromyelitis optica from other optic neuropathies.
 Findings in neuromyelitis optica spectrum disorder include reduced amplitudes or prolonged latencies.
 This test is also useful for detecting clinically inapparent damage before symptoms develop.

 1. Wingerchuk DM, Banwell B, Bennett JL, et al: International consensus diagnostic criteria for neuromyelitis optica spectrum disorders.
 Neurology 85 (2):177–189, 2015. doi: 10.1212/WNL.0000000000001729 Epub 2015 Jun 19

-Eculizumab, a C5 complement inhibitor, is approved for the treatment of aquaporin-4 antibody-positive neuromyelitis optica spectrum disorder.
-Adverse effects include respiratory infections, headache, and pneumonia and may be significant; thus, patients should be closely monitored (1) Because one patient developed meningococcal sepsis, vaccination for meningococcus is required before initiating therapy.
+Eculizumab, a C5 complement inhibitor, is available for the treatment of aquaporin-4 antibody-positive neuromyelitis optica spectrum disorder.
+Adverse effects include respiratory infections, headache, and pneumonia and may be significant; thus, patients should be closely monitored (3 Treatment references Neuromyelitis optica spectrum disorder is a demyelinating disorder that predominantly affects the eyes and spinal cord but can affect other structures in the central nervous system (CNS) that... read more ) Because one patient developed meningococcal sepsis, vaccination for meningococcus is required before initiating therapy.

-Satralizumab (a monoclonal antibody that targets the interleukin-6 receptor) and inebilizumab (a monoclonal antibody that targets CD19 on B-cells) were recently approved for the treatment of aquaporin-4 antibody-positive neuromyelitis optica spectrum disorder.
+Satralizumab (a monoclonal antibody that targets the interleukin-6 receptor) and inebilizumab (a monoclonal antibody that targets CD19 on B-cells) are also available for the treatment of aquaporin-4 antibody-positive neuromyelitis optica spectrum disorder.
 Patients should be closely monitored for infections such as urinary tract and respiratory infections.

 Methylprednisolone and azathioprine are often used together.
-Plasma exchange may help people who do not respond to corticosteroids.
+Plasma exchange Plasma exchange Apheresis refers to the process of separating the cellular and soluble components of blood using a machine.
+Apheresis is often done on donors where whole blood is centrifuged to obtain individual... read more may help people who do not respond to corticosteroids.

-Rituximab, an anti–B-cell antibody, has been shown to reduce relapses in a double-blind, placebo-controlled trial (2).
+Rituximab, an anti–B-cell antibody, has been shown to reduce relapses in a double-blind, placebo-controlled trial (4 Treatment references Neuromyelitis optica spectrum disorder is a demyelinating disorder that predominantly affects the eyes and spinal cord but can affect other structures in the central nervous system (CNS) that... read more ).
 Other immunomodulatory and immunosuppressive therapies are sometimes used.

 Natalizumab and fingolimod appear ineffective and may be harmful.